ShehmaAli/git-learning/README.md

-# 🚀 Git Commit Commands – Notes & Cheat Sheet
+# 🚀 Git Commands – Notes & Cheat Sheet

 A handy reference for all the **Git commit-related commands**.
 Ideal for beginners and experienced developers working with Git regularly.